List of Monster Musume characters: Ils Nineta

 Ils Nineta (ルズ・ナインティ, Ruzu Nainti) is a Nine-tailed fox (九尾の狐, Kyūbi no Kitsune) who's having her home stay at a shrine in the same area as Yukio's resort.
-In her default form, she looks like a girl with fur, fox's ears, nose and teeth, and nine fox tails.
+In her default form, she looks like a girl with the fur, ears, nose, and teeth of a fox, as well as nine fox tails.
 Like Doppel, she can transform into nearly anything, but that only applies to herself, not her clothes.
-Since her shrine is having some money issues, Kimihito, Miia and Rachnee help her make a Magical Girl show in order to attract visitors.
+Since her shrine is having some financial issues, Kimihito, Miia, and Rachnee help her stage a Magical Girl show to attract visitors.
 She transforms into an older version of herself while Rachnera weaves clothes for her during the act.
-The show is successful and a group of guys ask to work with her in future shows (although Miia and Rachnera believe she plays the villain better than as the Magical Girl).
+The show is successful, and a group of guys ask to work with her in future shows.
 The shrine priest eventually finds out, and she's punished by being denied her favorite Inari sushi; however, this does not stop her from trying to start the show up again.

 Cathyl

 A Minotaur that is having her home stay at a dairy farm alongside Merino, Ton, and Cott.
-She's a very tall and muscular woman, with a statuesque height of 2.31 meters, with bull horns, a long black and white ponytail, hoofed feet and a cow-tail and ears.
-As a "milk minotaur", Cathyl also possesses massive breasts (Q-cup) that need to be milked frequently and ends up insisting that Kimihito do it (as she was too embarrassed to ask Merino).
-However, despite the fact that milk minotaurs as a whole tend to be calm and reserved, Cathyl is unusually emotional, and due to her short temper her relationship with the ranch's owner was in trouble when she thought he was having affairs with other women (it turns out he was just talking about the ranch's livestock, and they make up after Cathyl realizes her mistake).
-She appears at the Interspecies Cultural Exchange Exposition with Merino running a Milking Experience booth (milking cows and sheep, to Kimihito's relief).
-When Kimihito starts working at the Black Lily Innovations dairy farm she is helping run for the President (see below), despite her tough attitude she seems to have pleasant memories of Kimihito's previous interaction with her and asks him to help relieve her backed-up milk problem (she hates using the milking machines).
-When the other Minotaur girls find out that Kimihito is helping her "express" by hand, they all start demanding "personal service", which for some personal reason makes her even more bad-tempered.
+She's a very tall and muscular woman, with a statuesque height of 2.31 meters (7'6"), with bull horns, a long black and white ponytail, hoofed feet, and a cow-tail and ears.
+As a "milk minotaur", Cathyl also possesses Q-cup-sized breasts that require frequent milking and ends up insisting that Kimihito do it.
+However, although milk minotaurs as a whole tend to be calm and reserved, Cathyl is unusually emotional, and due to her short temper her relationship with the ranch's owner was in trouble when she thought he was having affairs with other women.
+She appears at the Interspecies Cultural Exchange Exposition with Merino running a Milking Experience booth, milking cows and sheep, to Kimihito's relief.
+When Kimihito starts working at the Black Lily Innovations dairy farm she is helping run for the President, despite uncompromising attitude she seems to have pleasant memories of Kimihito's previous interaction with her and asks him to help relieve her backed-up milk problem, since she hates using the milking machines.
+When the other Minotaur girls find out that Kimihito is helping her "express" by hand, they all start demanding "personal service", which, for some personal reason, makes her even more bad-tempered.